U.S. CANNABIS opportunities

 Estimates put the state's total cannabis market at $4.6 billion in annual sales (this includes the state's illicit market).
 The legal cannabis industry is expected to capture $1.2 billion in sales by 2023 and $4.2 billion by 2027. - Forbes

 how to start a marijuana business new york

-If you are just starting your marijuana business, the next best step is to start a Business Plan to help educate your team and be ready to apply for a marijuana business license.
+If you are just starting your marijuana business, the next best step is to visit the Green Rush Store to help educate your team and be ready to apply for a marijuana business license.
 If you are ready to apply for a Marijuana Business License in New York, please Contact us or call our offices to set an appointment to get started.
 You can also select another State Opportunity, or fill out our Contact Form to discuss potential strategies such as Investment or Partnership Opportunities.